Let’s talk about Day of the Dead food!

 - Calabaza en tacha (candied pumpkin)

 - Blue corn enchiladas

 - Pan du Muerto, or Day of the Dead bread (What we decided to make!)

 One of the things that we used to do all the time (that I want to get back to doing) is to pair up our learning or theme lesson with a fun cooking project.

-Be aware: This bread is a dense, plain-ish bread that the kids (and you) may find boring.
-(But, we spruced it up!)
+Be aware: This bread is a dense, plain-ish bread that the kids (and you) may find boring if you like a sweeter bread.

 And, it did not disappoint!

 Just be aware that traditional Day of the Dead bread does not contain cranberries.

 So, if you’re trying to stay true to the Mexican recipe, don’t add cranberries.